The Godfather Part II: Restoration

 After a careful restoration by Robert A. Harris of Film Preserve, the first two Godfather films were released on DVD and Blu-ray on September 23, 2008, under the title The Godfather: The Coppola Restoration.
 The Blu-ray Disc box set (four discs) includes high-definition extra features on the restoration and film.
 They are included on Disc 5 of the DVD box set (five discs).

 Other extras are ported over from Paramount's 2001 DVD release.
 There are slight differences between the repurposed extras on the DVD and Blu-ray Disc sets, with the HD box having more content.

 Paramount Pictures restored and remastered The Godfather, The Godfather Part II, and The Godfather Coda: The Death of Michael Corleone (a re-edited cut of the third film) for a limited theatrical run and home media release on Blu-ray and 4K Blu-ray to celebrate the 50th anniversary of the premiere of The Godfather.
 The disc editions were released on March 22, 2022.

 Video game

-A video game based on the film was released for Windows, PlayStation 3 and Xbox 360 in April 2009 by Electronic Arts.
+A video game based on the film was released for Windows, PlayStation 3, and Xbox 360 in April 2009 by Electronic Arts.
 It received mixed or average reviews and sold poorly, leading Electronic Arts to cancel plans for a game based on The Godfather Part III.

 Reception

 Box office

 Although The Godfather Part II did not surpass the original film commercially, it grossed $47.5 million in the United States and Canada. and was Paramount Pictures' highest-grossing film of 1974, and the seventh-highest-grossing picture in the United States.
 According to its international distributor, the film had grossed $45.3 million internationally by 1994, for a worldwide total of $93 million.
-(Note: Current box office websites do not have international grosses prior to 2010.
+(Note: Current box office websites do not have international grosses before 2010.
 Some sources claim an original release of $88 million.)